-Mary Clyens, the daughter of Irish immigrants, was born in 1850.
+Mary Clyens, the daughter of Irish immigrants, was born on 11th September 1850.
 Both her father and older brother joined the Union Army during the American Civil War.
 Her brother was killed and her father died in Andersonville Prison.

 In 1870 she moved to Kansas to teach at a Catholic mission school.
 Soon afterwards she married Charles Lease, a local shop owner.
 His business was destroyed in the financial crisis of 1873 and the couple moved to Texas.

 Mary Lease became involved in politics and was an active supporter of prohibition and women's suffrage.
 She joined the Women's Temperance Union, the Farmers' Alliance and the Populist Party.
 She obtained a national reputation as an outstanding orator and between 1890 and 1896 she toured the country making speeches.

 In the 1896 presidential election the leaders of the Populist Party entered into talks with William J. Bryan, the proposed Democratic Party candidate.
 They thought they had an agreement that Watson would become Bryan's running mate.
 After giving their support to Bryan he announced that Arthur Sewall, a conservative politician with a record of hostility towards trade unions, would be his vice presidential choice.

 This created a split in the Populist Party, some refused to support Bryan whereas Lease reluctantly campaigned for him.
 However, in her campaign speeches she declared her support for socialism and rejected many of of Bryan's policies.

 The defeat of William J. Bryan severely damaged the Populist Party.
 While Populists continued to hold power in a few Western states, the party ceased to be a factor in national politics.